 This prequel tells the story of Lucian’s affair with Viktor’s daughter Sonja, played by Rhona Mitra, who really does look an awful lot like Kate Beckinsale (and a good thing too, since it’s a major plot point).
 Lucian turns out to be the first werewolf to take human form, and so Viktor raises him as a bastard child, even though Viktor keeps the rest of Lucian’s animalistic brethren as mere slaves.
 Over the years, Lucian and Sonja develop a starcross’d love affair, but tragedy strikes when Lucian breaks ranks to protect Sonja from a mindless horde of Lycans.
 Even though he saved Sonja’s life, he’s whipped and imprisoned for not knowing his place.
 Sonja helps Viktor escape his plight and Viktor proceeds to liberate his lycan brethren, beginning a war of rebellion against their vampire oppressors.
 Viktor kills Sonja for carrying Lucian’s child, officially beginning a centuries-long feud between the species that will culminate, ultimately, in the events of the first Underworld movie.

 Although a little less sleek than its predecessors, the theatrical storyline and a particularly winning performance from Sheen make Underworld: Rise of the Lycans a cut above the rest.
 Once again, the film was a rousing success, setting the stage for another proper sequel in Underworld Awakening, out January 20th.
-Here’s hoping the fourth film continues the trend, and turns out to be the best one yet.
+Here’s hoping the fourth of the Underworld movies continues the trend, and turns out to be the best one yet.

 Advertiser: Sony Pictures Theatrical